BorelEnzo/BorelEnzo.github.io/CTFs/pico_2018/gets/index.md

 ### Address of "/bin/sh"

-"/bin/sh" doesn't appear in all program, and we have to find a way to execute the expected command.
-To get around the problem, we decided to create our own command and to use a constant string if `rodata`:
+"/bin/sh" doesn't appear in the program, and we have to find a way to execute the expected command.
+To get around the problem, we decided to create our own command and to use a constant string in `rodata`:

 > ```sh
 >% readelf -x .rodata ./gets|head -n 20